sad-emu/salmon-cannon/README.md

 - `SBTotalBandwidthLimit`: Bandwidth limit (size in bits e.g. 100M or 1G, optional)
 - `SBMaxRecieveBufferSize`: Max buffer for incomming packets (size in bytes e.g. 500 MB or 1GB, optional)
 - `SBInterfaceName`: Network interface you wish to attach through.
 (Optional)
-- `SBAllowedInIPs`: Near node only.
+- `SBAllowedInAddresses`: Near node only.
 List of hostname/IPs allowed to connect to the near.
 (Allows all if not set)
 - `SBAllowedOutAddresses`: Far node only.
 List of hostname/IPs connections can be proxies to.
 (Allows all if not set)

 ### Logging Configuration (`GlobalLog`)